vmleon/oci-db-select-ai/README.md

 Run the commands that `tfvars.mjs` output in yellow one by one.

+> Alternative: One liner for the yellow commands (for easy copy paste)
+>
+> ```bash
+> cd deploy/tf/app && terraform init && terraform apply -auto-approve
+> ```

+This process will take a few minutes.

-Come back to the root folder:
+After the resource creation is done, come back to the root folder:

 ```bash
 cd ../../..